lkesteloot/unsong/unsong-1.md

 “Ordinary mortal parents?
 Ha!
 My family can [i]destroy worlds[/i].”

 This was true.
 My great-uncle Edward Teller invented the hydrogen bomb.
-My father Adrian Teller had followed in his footsteps and spent the ’90s conducting unspecified nuclear research at Livermore Laboratories east of Fremont .
+My father Adrian Teller had followed in his footsteps and spent the ’90s conducting unspecified nuclear research at Livermore Laboratories east of Fremont.
 My mother had been a waitress at the cafeteria there.
 The two met, they had a brief fling, she got knocked up, she told him so.
 He suddenly realized he had vitally important national security business to tend to on the opposite side of the country, so sorry about that, good luck with the whole child-rearing thing.
 My mother was left alone to take care of me, whispering in my ears since the day I was born that I was a famous physicist’s child and I was going to be better than everyone else.
 I would invent the next big doomsday device and become rich and famous, and so she would be rich and famous, and then all of the suffering she was going through as a single mother trying to get by on a waitress’s salary would be worth it.

 In kindergarten, I scored through the roof on some kind of placement test and skipped two grades.
 My mother was so happy.
 I was happy too: I was making her proud.
-It was only later I realized that when other mothers were proud, you couldn’t see the same glimmer of greed in their eye, the same restless energy that came from resisting the urge to rub their hands together and say “Everything according to plan”.
+It was only later I realized that when other mothers were proud, you couldn’t see the same glimmer of greed in their eye, the same restless energy that came from resisting the urge to rub their hands together and say, “Everything according to plan.”

 At first she would dip into her meager savings to buy me physics books, big tomes from the library on optics and mechanics.
 Then, when the theonomics became big, she realized that physics was (literally and figuratively) on its way out and started getting me books on kabbalah, the ones whose covers use faux Hebrew letters and whose authors write under vaguely Jewish sounding pen names.
 This is probably the point at which a normal kid would have rebelled against the role he was being shoehorned into.
 But by happy coincidence I loved kabbalah.
 I loved the fluidity of it, picking everything apart and building it together exactly the way I wanted.
 I loved the power that I felt when I used one of the toy Names that UNSONG had let into the public domain.